10 tips for organising your apparel exports to Europe

 - The International Apparel Federation (IAF) is a member organisation offering help with logistics and legislation.
 Its website shows an overview of all its national member associations, including textil+mode (Germany), UFIMH (France) and UKFT (UK).

-- Other organisations that regularly offer coaching programmes for apparel exporters in developing economies include the UNDP, DFID, DANIDA, ITC, GIZ, ICCO and Solidaridad.
+- Other organisations that regularly offer coaching programmes for apparel exporters in developing economies include the UNDP, DFID, DANIDA, ITC, GIZ, SIPPO, ICCO and Solidaridad.

 - PUM is a Dutch NGO that offers practical support by senior apparel industry experts on anything from business process management to arranging your exports.